 Now, they expect a lot more from your website.
 It needs to give them enough information to make a decision, but also needs to provide them with the kind of options they have come to expect.

 With the advent of smart speakers, for example, they may expect you to have appointment scheduling software.
 This software makes it possible for them to set up an appointment without leaving the page they’re on.
-It’s convenient and becoming more common on service sites.
+Using this software or electronic appointment book is convenient and becoming more popular on service sites.

 By keeping track of what your clients expect of you, you are able to adapt your website to meet their needs exactly.
 Having the analytics tools in place means that you can monitor the response to these changes carefully.